logirardi1/logirardi1/README.md

 ### Welcome to my profile!

-I am a CyberSec enthusiast and developer focusing on secure coding practices, pentest, vulnerability analysis, and creating tools.
+I am a CyberSec enthusiast and developer focusing on secure coding practices, vulnerability analysis and creating tools.